February 14, 2025

 CDR Purchasing Trends

-- There has been exponential growth in total tonnes sold (reduced if excluding Microsoft, but still growing).
+- There has been exponential growth in total tonnes sold.

-- There has been a similar exponential growth in average order size.
+- Similarly, there has been exponential growth in average order size.

 - There was an initial rise in the number of orders from 2020 to 2022 before they began to decline in the period from 2022 to 2024.